Sculpture, installation, public art, contemporary theory, writing

 A. Laurie Palmer’s work is concerned with material explorations of matter’s active nature as it asserts itself on different scales and in different speeds, and with collaborating on strategic actions in the contexts of social and environmental justice.
-These two directions sometimes run parallel and sometimes converge, taking form as sculpture, installation, writing, and public projects.
-Collaboration, with other humans and with non-humans, is a central ethic in her practice.
+She sees art in its surprising, sensory, relational, and critically constructive capacities as a liberatory force that can contribute to collective and systemic transformation.
+Her work sometimes takes form as sculpture, installation, or writing, but also as collaborative public projects.